Habeeboss/string-analyzer-basic/README.md

 Examples of APIs
 For instance "Eva, can I see bees in a cave?" is the first request.
 POST is the endpoint.
-Analyze at POST http://localhost:1020/api/analyze
+Analyze at POST http://localhost:1020/strings

 Body:

 json
 {
-  "text": "Eva can I see bees in a cave"
+  "value": "Eva can I see bees in a cave"
 }
 Example Response 1: